lerafursa/fhirpath/ideas/fhirpath-mental-model.md

 ```

 Breaking it down:
-1. Start with Patient
+1. Start with `Patient`
 2. Store the official name for later use
-3. Navigate to telecom array
+3. Navigate to `telecom` array
 4. Filter for home phone
 5. Combine with stored name

 ### Example 2: Age-Based Logic

-Task: "Determine if patient needs pediatric or adult care"
+Task: Determine if patient needs pediatric or adult care.

 ```fhirpath
 Patient